meain/blog/posts/2018-11-04-go-to-root-of-git-project.md

 title: Quickly go to project root
 ---

-Let us say you wen't it deep in to a highly nested project structure and want to get back to the project root.
+Let us say you went deep in to a highly nested project structure and want to get back to the project root.

 Sure you could go `cd ../<TAB>`, nah not here `cd ../../<TAB>`, not here either .....
 But there is a much better way to do this.